KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 Grant: I mean why did you join the army?

-Jem: I wanted to embrace Mars and vanquish the people that oppose Astra.
+Jem: I wanted to fight for Mars and to fight for our people.
+We can't submit to Terra.

 Grant: And why else?